Generlate/Handbook/Development/index.md

 ## Communication

-For a list of engineering relevant Slack channels to join see the [team chat](../communication/team_chat.md#engineering) page in the handbook.
+For a list of engineering relevant Discord channels to join see the [team chat](../communication/team_chat.md#engineering) page in the handbook.

 ## Repositories